-I was referred to an endocrinologist who did more testing and concluded that I had MODY (Maturity Onset Diabetes of the Young).
-He described it as a rare and poorly understood form of diabetes that differed from Types 1 and 2, and went on to explain that most doctors hadn’t heard of it.
-(Indeed, over the next two decades of endocrinology appointments, doctors would suggest that I might instead have: Type 1, Type 2, Type 1.5, or LADA.)
+An endocrinologist diagnosed me with MODY (Maturity Onset Diabetes of the Young) which he described as a rare and poorly understood form of diabetes that most doctors were not yet aware of.
+Indeed, over the next two decades a series of endocrinologists would suggest alternate diagnoses of: Type 1, Type 2, Type 1.5, and LADA.

-At the time of my diagnosis my grandmother was the only person I had ever known with diabetes.
-The same was true through high school, college, and my first few professional jobs.
-I knew no one with diabetes, let alone anyone my age or anyone with MODY.
-As a result, I didn’t really talk about diabetes.
-It made me feel different from the people around me, so I just managed it on my own and saved up questions for my endocrinology appointments.
+Back then, the only person I knew with diabetes was my grandmother and that was true through high school, college, and my first few professional jobs.
+Diabetes made me feel different from the people around me, so I didn’t really talk about it.
+Instead, I managed it on my own and saved up my questions for the endocrinologist.

-It wasn’t until 2004 that I joined an online community for people with diabetes and was amazed by the support I felt there.
-Soon I discovered diabetes bloggers a Facebook page for people with MODY.
-I was connected to a growing network of people who faced similar challenges, asked the same questions, and shared my concerns.
+In 2004, newly pregnant with my first child, I joined an online community for people with diabetes and was amazed by the support I felt there.
+I soon discovered diabetes bloggers and a Facebook page just for people with MODY.
+I became connected to a growing network of people who faced similar challenges and asked similar questions.

 Eventually, I was accepted into studies at the University of Chicago School of Medicine’s Kovler Diabetes Center and the University of Maryland School of Medicine Personalized Diabetes Medicine Program.
 Thanks to the studies, I got genetic testing and - almost 30 years after my initial diagnosis - confirmed as MODY3.